GIRL VOICE, 2025

 live performance + video installation, 44 minutes after 7 consecutive days performing on various camming sites.
 Debut solo exhibition, Trans Aphrodisia, at The Brown Building.

+when no one is watching uses the webcam platform Chatroulette to investigate digital intimacy with randomized strangers across the globe.
+Through real-time encounters, I mirror the physical and verbal cues of online male users while live audiences witness the spectrum of responses—ranging from fetishism to transphobia.
 The performance probes the unspoken erotic contracts that form in technological shadows, examining how human consciousness shifts to meet needs of self-gratification.
 The live interface is projected across the walls, transforming the space into a cyber-bedroom where spectators can inhabit the intimate terrain between anonymity, desire, and surveillance.

 R U REAL, 2025